SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    -> let apples = shoppingList.removeLast()
    << // apples : String = "Apples"
-   // the last item in the array has just been removed /> shoppingList now contains \(shoppingList.count) items, and no cheese
+   // the last item in the array has just been removed /> shoppingList now contains \(shoppingList.count) items, and no apples
-   </ shoppingList now contains 5 items, and no cheese
+   </ shoppingList now contains 5 items, and no apples
    /> the apples constant is now equal to the removed \"\(apples)\" string
    </ the apples constant is now equal to the removed "Apples" string